ACADLab/SA-DS/README.md

 ### Prerequisites

 - Docker installed on your machine for Docker-based setup.
-- Basic knowledge of command-line operations and Git for setup without Docker.
+- For GitHub setup make sure to follow the repo [Gemmini](https://github.com/ucb-bar/gemmini.git).

 ### Installation